NCI-CGR/Nanopore_Pore_C_Tips/README.md

 * To run on cluster

+  a) the correct conda environment name is : conda activate pore-c-snakemake, NOT pore_c_snakemake as shown in the original repo.

-  a) allow more than 4G memory for running snakemake, otherwise some conda environment installation may fail.
+  b) allow more than 4G memory for running snakemake, otherwise some conda environment installation may fail.

-  b) log files are stored at: results/logs/results/
+  c) log files are stored at: results/logs/results/

 * Output